hongshin/DataStructures/README.md

 One important requirement is that you must write `slist_merge` such that its time complexity must be a Big-O of the total number of elements.

-Submit `gdlist.c` to HDLMS by 9 PM, 31 Mar (Fri).
+Submit `slist.c` to HDLMS by 9 PM, 31 Mar (Fri).
 No late submission will be accepted.

 Your results will be evaluated by test cases (i.e., other versions of `main.c`), and also you will get interview exam with the resulting code.